How GPS Tracking Works: Guide for Delivery Ops

-GPS route software doesn’t only enhance organization for logistics managers.
+GPS route software doesn’t only enhance organization for delivery operations.
 It also improves the customer experience.
 Customers want the opportunity to track their orders and want to be kept up to date on the delivery progress.
 With the right delivery management software, customers can track their delivery orders on a map in real-time.
 This improves customer communications and meets their expectations.

 Delivery companies can provide the exact location of each order to the customer.
 If any customers have questions about their delivery status, the delivery company can use the GPS route to offer an instant update on the whereabouts of their order and estimated time of arrival (ETA).